smartgridadsc/tee-plc/README.md

 ./compile_ta.sh
 ```

+This command will copy the compiled files under `<path/to/OP-TEE/my_programs_out>`.
+You should see OpenPLC runtime file (`openplc`) and TA file (`8aaaf200-2450-11e4-abe2-0002a5d5c51b.ta`).
 If you see any errors, please make sure you followed the steps in prerequisite and build the static library correctly.

 ## Run Enhanced TEE-PLC on RPI3
-Refer to the main branch `README.md`  and copy the compiled OpenPLC runtime executable and TA file to the correct folder in RPI3 SD Card.
+Now you can copy the compiled file to RPI3 SD Card.
+Put `openplc` under `<path/to/OpenPLC_v3/webserver/core` and `8aaaf200-2450-11e4-abe2-0002a5d5c.ta` under `/lib/optee_armtz`.

 After booting into linux, please change the system time by running `date MMDDhhmmYYYY`.
 It doesnot matter you set the system time sooner or later a littel bit than the current real life time, but this step is necessary for certificate verification during TLS connection.